dberner/challenge-dberner/Documentation/runbook.md

 ## Connecting to the bastion

-1. Collect the hostname of the bastion instance
+1. Collect the hostname of the bastion instance:

 `aws ec2 describe-instances | grep PublicDnsName`

 Example output: